 What Kids Need: Assertiveness Skills

-Education of these different behaviors can easily be seen in movies and television shows.
+Examples of these different behaviors are readily available in movies and television shows.
 Take time to point them out to kids and explain the behavior and resulting outcomes.
 Ask your kids what your kids how they would handle different situations.
-If they have trouble articulating their views, coach them, but do not put words into their mouths.
-Role-play with them different situations requiring assertiveness and help them to learn what to say and how to say it.
-When we teach kids to stick up for themselves and not just go along with the group mentality, we help them learn how to voice their opinions and let others know of their needs in such a way that leads to discussion, instead of frustration.
+If they have trouble articulating their views, coach them, but not put words into their mouths.
+Role-play with them different situations requiring assertiveness and help them learn what to say and how to say it.
+When we teach kids to stick up for themselves and not just go along with the group mentality, we help them learn how to voice their opinions and let others know of their needs in a way that leads to the discussion instead of frustration.

 Yours for Better Parenting,